For this comparison, we’ll look closely at iRobot’s two entry-level robot vacuums – the Roomba 675 vs. 690.

-Comparing the features, there isn’t much of a difference between these two entry-level Roomba products.
+There isn’t much difference between these two entry-level Roomba products regarding features.

-The power figures are close, which is echoed in its deep cleaning performance, where the difference is only a few percentage points.
+As you’ll see in the deep cleaning performance, the power figures are close, where the difference is only a few percentage points.

 Both will run for up to 90 minutes and utilize a random cleaning pattern, so these robots are essentially the same products.

 Right now, the Roomba 675 is the cheaper option than the discontinued 690, so it’s the better option, even minus the virtual wall.

 You can purchase this part separately and still spend less than the 690.